MARIE MASTERSON PhD

 Marie L. Masterson, Ph.D. is director of quality assessment at McCormick Center for Early Childhood Leadership at National Louis University.
 She holds a Ph.D. in Early Childhood Education and is a national speaker, child behavior expert, researcher, and award-winning author of multiple books, including Let’s Talk Toddlers: A Practical Guide to High-Quality Teaching, 101 Principles for Positive Guidance: Creating Responsive Teachers, The Essentials for Family Childcare Professionals, and Enjoying the Parenting Roller Coaster: Nurturing and Empowering Your Children through the Ups and Downs.
 Marie has authored many articles that address research-based, practical skills for behavior guidance and high-quality teaching.
 She is former early childhood specialist for the Virginia Department of Education, university professor, and Fulbright Specialist.

 As director of quality assessment for Illinois' quality rating and improvement system, Dr. Masterson provides content expertise, consultation, training and support for assessment, quality improvement, and coaching efforts for organizations, agencies, schools, and state systems.
+As a licensed early childhood teacher, she understands the needs and challenges of classroom teachers.
+Her current focus is on culturally and linguistically responsive teaching, lesson planning, and high-quality language interactions during play-based, child-centered interactions.

 Dr. Masterson conducts training on a variety of topics including behavior guidance, raising responsible children, media influences on children, resilience, stress and trauma, and the social-emotional development of infants, toddlers and young children.
 She advocates for strength-based practices that foster resilience, especially for children who have experienced trauma and stress.